 Now that those drivers have been largely supplanted by rideshare drivers, the liability has been shifted to those drivers and to the ridesharing companies, as well.

-If you have been involved in a accident involving a driver for a rideshare company, contact an Atlanta car accident lawyer right away.
+If you have been involved in an accident involving a driver for a rideshare company, contact a Greenville car accident lawyer right away.

 Despite this clear reality, there are conflicting reports about whether ridesharing companies should be held liable when their drivers get into accidents.

 One recent report from Time.com included an account of the author, who was actually hit by an Uber driver when running down the street.

 She was fine from the accident, but it caused her to wonder whether, if she had bee seriously injured, she could have sued the rideshare company.

 The advice she received and reported was that there would be no case against the ridesharing companies because their drivers are independent contractors.

 There are a number of problems with this conclusion and analysis, however.